We honor our treasured soldiers and their service to our country by sharing their stories with you.

 “I feel a deep devotion to this country.
 You can never truly feel how great this country is until you have missed it.
 It is the same feeling – that you cannot experience full joy until you have experienced full depressions.
 Our country may take many courses, but it always seems to come through and always keeps on getting stronger and greater.
 The most vital things that pulled me through while I was a POW were my faith in God, my faith in my country, my faith in our President, and especially my faith in all the Americans back home.
 This faith has been justified.
 It is the support of all Americans that allowed us to return home with honor.”

-Colonel Donald L. Heliger
+Colonel Donald L. Heiliger

-- Colonel Donald L. Heliger was a navigator and fighter pilot, flying the F-105 Thunderchief.
+- Colonel Donald L. Heiliger was a navigator and fighter pilot, flying the F-105 Thunderchief.
 In 1967, while piloting his 44th combat mission in the Vietnam War, he was shot down and spent five years and nine months as a Prisoner-of-War.

 - Radioman 3rd Class Bruce Opsahl served in the U.S. Navy during World War II, Opsahl was sent on an 18 month, top secret, Sino-American Cooperation Organization (SACO) operation in China beginning in early 1944.